-Not much has changed from our previous Winter issue; rain and storms continue to affect agriculture.
-There is still a large area of arable crops to be established due to waterlogged and flooded fields.
+Not much has changed since the start of the winter - rain and storms continue to affect agriculture.
+Preparation ahead of spring sowing is severely hampered by waterlogged and flooded fields.

 Climate change is, as expected, leading to an increase in extreme weather.
 The Met Office highlighted that 2023 was provisionally the second warmest year on record in the UK.
-There records also show that the UK is getting wetter, and heavy rainfall exceeding 50mm has become more frequent in the autumn.
+Their records also show that the UK is getting wetter, and heavy rainfall exceeding 50mm has become more frequent in the autumn.
 A warmer, moister atmosphere increases the capacity for deluges of rain, which can result in serious flooding, as we have seen across the regions.